reticivis-net/mediaforge/README.md

 ### to run

-- once you've set up all of the libraries, just run the program with `python main.py` (or `python3.8 main.py` or whatever your python is named). make sure it can read and write to the directory it lives in.
+- once you've set up all of the libraries, just run the program with `python main.py` (or `python3.8 main.py` or whatever your python is named). make sure it can read and write to the directory it lives in and also access/execute all the aforementioned libraries
 - terminate the bot by running the `shutdown` command, this will _probably_ close better than a termination